 The Nurse Educator provides written documentation to the Department that shows he or she has provided instructions to the EPCS Provider that outlines the types of situations that are considered reportable incidents, and instructions on who should be contacted, and this may include contacting the client's primary health care provider for instruction and then contacting the HCBS Case Manager.
 If the HCBS Case Manager and Nurse Educator determine that the incident is indicative of abuse, neglect, or exploitation, the HCBS Case Manager must immediately report the incident to the Department.
 The Case Manager must also follow the policy found in HCBS Case Management 525-05-30-05, Monitoring for Abuse, Neglect, or Exploitation.
-The incident plan needs to be updated on an annual basis and a copy provided to the Assistant Medical Director.
+The incident plan needs to be updated on an annual basis and a copy provided to the Extended Personal Care Service (EPCS) Program Administrator.

 - 1. Assistance with activities of daily living and instrumental activities daily living are not part of this service. - 2.
-Due to the complexity of the care provided to individuals receiving Extended Personal Care Services, contingency plans are required as a prerequisite to receive this service to assure that health welfare and safety are maintained in the event that a provider is unavailable to provide the service.
+Due to the complexity of the care provided to individuals receiving Extended Personal Care Services, contingency plans are required as a prerequisite to receive this service to assure that health welfare and safety are maintained in the event that a provider is unavailable to provide the service. - 3.
+The Nursing Plan of Care (NPOC) assessments must be done face to face to assure the health, welfare, and safety needs of the client are met.

-1. Documentation outlining the tasks the nurse has trained the Extended Personal Care Service Provider on are maintained by the Nurse and a copy is sent to the Case Manager.
-The Case Manager notes on the SFN 1699 in Section II "Other," or on the SFN 404 Section VIII "Other" the tasks the nurse has trained the Extended Personal Care Service Provider to complete.
+1. Documentation outlining the tasks the nurse has trained the Extended Personal Care Service Provider on are maintained by the Nurse and a

-- 2. If a necessary medical task is too complex to be taught to an unlicensed provider the nurse may be paid to provide the service directly to the client.
+- copy is sent to the Case Manager.
+The Case Manager notes on the SFN 1699 in Section II "Other," or on the SFN 404 Section VIII "Other" the tasks the nurse has trained the Extended Personal Care Service Provider to complete. - 2.
+If a necessary medical task is too complex to be taught to an unlicensed provider the nurse may be paid to provide the service directly to the client.
 Services provided by a licensed nurse include but are not limited to nurse assessments, care planning, training, medication set up and periodic review of client care needs or the provision of direct care that is too complicated to delegate to an extended personal care provider. - 3.
 The nurse educator will provide at a minimum, a review of the client's needs every six months to determine if additional training and or tasks are required.